Art for Kids!

 Portrait painting is an art genre, where the artist attempts to create an image of a human being as realistically as possible.
 Many portrait paintings include the image of one single subject or person as the focal point of the piece.

-Genres and Styles of Art take on their own techniques to portraits as art has progressed over the years, but the focus is always the same.
 The person of subject in portraiture was usually someone of importance, a wealthy person, king or queen of the time, who wanted their names to live on forever.
 Portraiture was to the early centuries as photographs are for us today.

 Egyptian Portraits